Mahdiss99/Mahdiss99.github.io/index.md

     <!-- About Me Section with Title and Initial Content -->
     <div class="about-me-content">
       <h2>About Me</h2>
-      <p>I am a Ph.D. student in the <a href="https://mae.ucdavis.edu/">MAE Department at UC Davis</a>, working in the <a href="https://nazarilab.ucdavis.edu/">CORE Lab</a> with <a href="https://scholar.google.com/citations?user=bEr1ZzMAAAAJ&hl=en">Prof. Nazari</a>.
+      <p>I am a Ph.D. candidate in the <a href="https://mae.ucdavis.edu/">MAE Department at UC Davis</a>, working in the <a href="https://nazarilab.ucdavis.edu/">CORE Lab</a> with <a href="https://scholar.google.com/citations?user=bEr1ZzMAAAAJ&hl=en">Prof. Nazari</a>.
 My research focuses on system identification, decision-making, and path-planning for non-cooperative multi-agent systems, with applications in autonomous vehicles and human-robot interaction.
 I work on both theoretical frameworks, including game theory, optimization and Koopman operator, and simulations in Python or Julia.
 My journey in engineering has taught me to build on foundational principles to create practical solutions.</p>
     </div>
   </div>